runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 ### Options
 * `-d directory` Apply the plan for this directory, relative to root of repo.
 Use `.` for root.
 * `-p project` Apply the plan for this project.
 Refers to the name of the project configured in the repo's [`atlantis.yaml` file](repo-level-atlantis-yaml.html).
 Cannot be used at same time as `-d` or `-w`.
 * `-w workspace` Apply the plan for this [Terraform workspace](https://developer.hashicorp.com/terraform/language/state/workspaces).
-If not using Terraform workspaces you can ignore this.
+Ignore this if Terraform workspaces are unused.
 * `--auto-merge-disabled` Disable [automerge](automerging.html) for this apply command.
 * `--verbose` Append Atlantis log to comment.